 This is relevant because Mexican employers are required to make contributions to the IMSS and INFONAVIT based on the salaries of their employees.
 These contributions are subject to daily salary caps that are determined based on a multiple of the minimum daily salary in the area in which the work is performed.

 In this regard, an employee must pay approximately 2.755 percent of their salary to the IMSS (payment to the IMSS includes all social security dues), while an employer must pay a total of 36.69 percent of the employee's salary.
-Contributions to INFONAVIT are approximately 5 percent, and contributions to a Mandatory Pension Plan are approximately 2 percent of employees compensation.
+Contributions to INFONAVIT are approximately 5 percent, and contributions to a Mandatory Pension Plan are progressive up to 4.241 percent of employee compensation for 2023, and increase at such rate until 2030, amounting to a maximum rate of 11.875 percent.

 These contributions are subject to daily salary caps that are determined based on a multiple of the minimum daily salary in the area in which the work is performed.